-Terminal master's degree: a master's degree that is considered the highest degree in a field: example, M. Arch
+Terminal master's degree: a master's degree that is considered the highest degree in a field: example, M. Arch f.
+Total number with doctorate or other terminal degree

 (in architecture) and MFA (master of fine arts in art or theater), or theological professions (MDiv, MHL).